lewiii254/Kazi-Haven/README.md

 # 🔗Kazi-Haven 🚀🌐🔥

 Welcome to **KaziHaven** – the ultimate job portal that connects job seekers with potential employers seamlessly.
-Whether you're looking for your dream job or seeking top talent, CareerHub has got you covered! 🎯🚀
+Whether you're looking for your dream job or seeking top talent, Kazi-Haven has got you covered! 🎯🚀

 ## 🌍[Live Demo](https://kazi-haven.vercel.app/)
 The project is fully deployed and accessible online: